Chromozon/Q2JumpRefresh/msets.md

 - `blaster`: allows a player to fire the blaster; not needed for any map
 - `cmsg`: hides center_print messages to the player; seems useless
 - `droptofloor`
+- `edited_by`: not a good way to store who made changes to the cfg file
 - `ezmode`: useless, mappers just use trigger_teleports now
 - `falldamage`: useless, no need to ever enable fall damage
 - `fast_firing`: unused